Samir3997/git-github/README.md

 # git-github
-This is a Git Repository
+This is a Git Repository.
+I am Practicing Git tutorial.